canonical/k8s-snap/docs/moonray/howto/networking/default-ingress-mr.md

   `TLSCertificateDelegation` is created in the `projectcontour-root` namespace.
   When defining an Ingress object, specify this secret as the default certificate by setting the `secretName` field under `spec.tls`.
+  For further information, see the
+  [TLS Certificate Delegation guide][tls-delegation] guide.
 - `enable-proxy-protocol`: If set, proxy protocol will be enabled for the Ingress.